WorkingSmarts is led by CEO and Principal Consultant, Dr. Erika Salina

 It can be daunting to know where to start fixing these issues, and in what order.
 We can zero in on a particular person or unit . . . or we can transform your organizational culture.
 We’ll show you how to drive performance smarter, faster, and sustainably. . . . lining up your people strategy with your organizational strategy.Consulting

-Master Facilitator, leading organizational scientist, and author of “The Brain-Friendly Workplace: Five Big Ideas from Neuroscience That Address Organizational Challenges”, Dr. Erika Salina is on a mission to build healthy and high-performing organizations.
+Master Facilitator, leading organizational scientist, and author of “The Brain-Friendly Workplace: Five Big Ideas from Neuroscience That Address Organizational Challenges”, Dr. Erika Salina and her team are on a mission to build healthy and high-performing organizations.

 An international speaker, author, and management consultant, Erika works with diverse teams in fields like technology, health care, financial services, government, natural resources, energy, human resources, insurance and engineering.
 Clients re-engage her as a favored facilitator and speaker at company meetings, management retreats, association conferences, and strategic consultant.